 - Comté cheese: Comte is a French cheese made from unpasturized cow's milk.
 It is an excellent melting cheese.
 If you can't find comté cheese, gruyere is a good substitute.

-- Bacon: Use a smoky, thick-cut bacon.
+- Bacon: Use a smoky, thick-cut bacon, more like lardons in size.

 - Flour, butter, whole milk, smoked paprika, salt: This is our béchamel sauce, the creamy base that will combine with the melty cheese and get into every nook and cranny of the pasta.